particle-iot/docs/src/content/troubleshooting/connectivity/cloud-debug.md

 # Cloud Debug

+**In most cases, using the [Particle Web Device Doctor](/tools/doctor/) will be easier than using Cloud Debug directly.**

 ## Automatic installation

-- The tool below will install cloud debug and Device OS 2.1.0.
+- The tool below will install cloud debug and Device OS.
 - There is limited browser support on desktop: Chrome, Opera, and Edge.
 It does not work with Firefox or Safari.
 Chrome is recommended.
 - It should work on Chromebook, Mac, Linux, and Windows 10 on supported browsers.
 - It should work on some Android phones that support USB OTG when using Chrome, Opera, or Samsung Internet browsers.